code-with-ashish/code-with-ashish/README.md

   <img src="https://github.com/code-with-ashish/code-with-ashish/blob/main/octa.png" width="30%">
   <br><br>
   <samp>

-    :wave: Hello!
-I am Ashish Kumar.
+# Hello!
+I'm Ashish Kumar, 👋
+> A Technical Lead Specializing in Next Generation Web Technologies

+## Who Am I?
+I am Ashish Kumar, a seasoned Technical Lead with a rich experience of over 8 years in the dynamic field of Next Generation Web Technologies.
+My journey has seen me work across a diverse range of domains, where I have honed my skills in the analysis, design, development, implementation, and support of cutting-edge web applications.

+## My Areas of Expertise
-    <br>A Technical Lead with over 8 years of experience in Next Generation Web Technologies.
-I have worked across multiple domains, specializing in the analysis, design, development, implementation, and support of modern web applications.
-My expertise lies in Progressive Application Systems and Quality Assurance processes, and I have a robust understanding of Business Application systems.
-I have successfully driven process improvements and have extensive knowledge in Service Oriented Architecture (SOA) design and Domain Driven Design (DDD).
-I have also led project presentations and meetings with clients and various project teams.<br>
+My core expertise lies in the development of Progressive Application Systems and the implementation of stringent Quality Assurance processes.
+I possess a comprehensive understanding of Business Application systems and have been instrumental in driving process improvements.
+My knowledge extends to the design of Service Oriented Architecture (SOA) and Domain Driven Design (DDD).

+## My Technical Skills
+- **Angular** - 8 Years
+- **React.JS** - 6 Years
+- **Node.JS** - 7 Years
+- **Express.JS** - 7 Years
+- **Next.JS** - 4.5 Years
+- **Nest.JS** - 3 Years
+- **React Native** - 4.5 Years
+- **MSSQL** - 3 Years
+- **PostgreSQL** - 3 Years
+- **MySQL** - 3 Years
+- **Firebase** - 7 Years
+- **MongoDB** - 2 Years
+- **AWS** - 3.5 Years
+- **DynamoDB** - 3.5 Years
+- **Google Cloud** - 6 Years
+- **Azure** - 2 Years
+- **CosmosDB** - 2 Years
+- **GraphQL** - 1.5 Years
+- **Kafka** - 1 Year
+- **Ionic** - 3 Years
+- **Stencil** - 3 Years
+- **Docker** - 3 Year
+- **socket.io** - 3 Year
+- **.NET Core** - 1 Year

+## My Leadership Experience
+I have successfully led project presentations and meetings with clients and various project teams.
+This has allowed me to demonstrate my strong communication skills and efficient project management abilities.

+## My Professional Journey
+I have had the privilege of working with several multinational corporations throughout my career:
+- **BigBasket** (Aug 2016 - Mar 2018)
+- **Autodesk** (Apr 2018 - Mar 2021)
+- **Halliburton** (Apr 2021 - Mar 2022)
+- **NSEIT** (Apr 2022 - Present)

+Each of these experiences has contributed to my professional growth and has shaped me into the leader I am today.

+## Connect with Me
+I am always eager to connect with like-minded professionals, potential collaborators, or anyone needing assistance with a project.
+Feel free to reach out if you wish to discuss new opportunities, challenges, or simply want to say hi.

   </samp>
 </p>